Jacalz/sparta/README.md

-# sparta
+# Sparta
-Sparta is a simple, secure and private application for Sport and Rehearsal tracking.
+Sparta, the Sport and Rehearsal Tracking Application for modern devices.
+It leverages encryption and locally stored files to be a secure and private way to store data from different training exercises.